systechafrica/systechafrica.github.io/schemesetup/introduction.md

 Access more Scheme configuration links from the left side panel of the **Setup Links** Window.

 **Tip**
 - links are arranged into categories making the order of configurations convenient.
-See the screenshot shown below:
+See screenshot below:

 <img  alt="scheme configuration panel image" width="60%" height="auto"  class="center"  src="../media2/schemeM69.png">

 **Action**

--	Click a link under the left side panel to open a dialogue box through which a specific scheme setting can be configured.
+-	Click a link under the left side panel to open a dialog box through which a specific scheme setting can be configured.